 After a stroke, the injury to the brain can cause muscles to contract or flex on their own when you try to use an arm or leg.
-The sensation can be painful.
+This is called spasticity.
+It can be painful.
 It has been described as a "wicked charley horse."
-Because the muscle cannot move in its full range of motion, the tendons and soft tissue surrounding the muscle can tighten or become shorter.
+Because the muscle can't move in its full range of motion, the tendons and soft tissue surrounding the muscle can tighten or become shorter.

 Exercise and stretching are important treatments for spasticity.
+If the joints of your affected limb are not moved through their full range of motion, they can become stiff to the point that they can no longer be straightened.
 Therapists will work with you to increase your range of motion and help prevent permanent muscle shortening.
-You need to move the affected limb over and over again, either on your own or with the help of a therapist or a special machine.
+You need to move the affected limb over and over again, either on your own or with the help of a caregiver, therapist, or a special machine.

 In some cases electrical stimulation is used on muscles.
 Casts or splints may be used to hold muscles in their normal position.
-This helps to prevent the muscles from shortening so it can work normally.
+This helps to prevent the muscles from shortening so they can work normally.